openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Tumbleweed Root on ZFS.rst

    * en_US.utf8
    * POSIX

-   Find yout locale from `locale -a` commands output then set it with following command.
+   Find your locale from `locale -a` commands output then set it with following command.

    .. code-block:: text